sprunka/storygen-api/docs/tasks.md

 13. [ ] Refactor PromptGenerator to use strategy pattern for different generation methods
 14. [ ] Implement a logging system for API requests and errors
 15. [ ] Add request validation middleware using a validation library
-16. [ ] Set up a code linter for PSR-12 compliance
+16. [x] Set up a code linter for PSR-12 compliance

 ## Core Functionality Requirements

-17. [ ] Implement the `count` parameter and default 1-3 randomized entries behavior for prompt generation
+17. [x] Implement the `count` parameter and default 1-3 randomized entries behavior for prompt generation
-18. [ ] Implement proper handling of invalid age groups (treat as 'any' age group)
+18. [x] Implement proper handling of invalid age groups (treat as 'any' age group)
-19. [ ] Implement additional GET routes for data exploration (e.g., `/data/{age_group}/{category}`)
+19. [x] Implement additional GET routes for data exploration (e.g., `/data/{age_group}/{category}`)

 ## Error Handling and Validation

-20. [ ] Add validation for seed.json structure during application bootstrap
+20. [x] Add validation for seed.json structure during application bootstrap (OBE)
 21. [ ] Implement more specific exception classes for different error types
 22. [ ] Add validation for query parameters in all endpoints
 23. [ ] Standardize error response format across all endpoints